Congenital syphilis: Signs and symptoms

-Congenital syphilis is syphilis present in utero and at birth, and occurs when a child is born to a mother with syphilis.
 Untreated early syphilis infections results in a high risk of poor pregnancy outcomes, including saddle nose, lower extremity abnormalities, miscarriages, premature births, stillbirths, or death in newborns.
 Some infants with congenital syphilis have symptoms at birth, but many develop symptoms later.
-Symptoms may include rash, fever, an enlarged liver and spleen, and skeletal abnormalities.
+Symptoms may include rash, fever, large liver and spleen, and skeletal abnormalities.
 Newborns will typically not develop a primary syphilitic chancre but may present with signs of secondary syphilis (i.e. generalized body rash).
-Often these babies will develop syphilitic rhinitis ("snuffles"), the mucus from which is laden with the T. pallidum bacterium, and therefore highly infectious.
+Often these babies will develop syphilitic rhinitis ("snuffles"), the mucus from which is laden with the Treponema pallidum bacterium, and therefore highly infectious.
 If a baby with congenital syphilis is not treated early, damage to the bones, teeth, eyes, ears, and brain can occur.

-Classification
+Neurosyphilis in newborns may present as cranial nerve palsies, cerebral infarcts (strokes), seizures or eye abnormalities.

+Many newborns with congenital syphilis, 55% by some estimates, do not exhibit any symptoms initially, with signs and symptoms developing days to months later.

 Early

-This is a subset of cases of congenital syphilis.
 Newborns may be asymptomatic and are only identified on routine prenatal screening.
 If not identified and treated, these newborns develop poor feeding and runny nose.
 By definition, early congenital syphilis occurs in children between 0 and 2 years old.

 Late

-Late congenital syphilis is a subset of cases of congenital syphilis.
-By definition, it occurs in children at or greater than 2 years of age who acquired the infection trans-placentally.
+Congenital syphilis that is diagnosed after 2 years of age, either because it was not diagnosed earlier or because it was incompletely treated, is classified as late congenital syphilis.
+The signs of late congenital syphilis tend to reflect early damage to developing tissues that does not become apparent until years later, such as Hutchinson's triad of Hutchinson's teeth (notched incisors), keratitis and deafness.